MariangelaP/Open_Science_Open_Future/README.md

 - reaching out, through online resources, to students and researchers in small or isolated institutions who often have only few opportunities to be trained on the OS principles.

-![[Illustrations from the Turing Way book dashes - Zenodo](https://zenodo.org/record/3695300#.Yl20yigzZPY)](images/open_way.PNG) illustration from the Turing Way book dashes
+![[Illustrations from the Turing Way book dashes - Zenodo](https://zenodo.org/record/3695300#.Yl20yigzZPY)](images/open_way.PNG)
+Illustration from the Turing Way book dashes

 ## is OSOF for you?